Matrix86/driplane/src_docs/content/doc/feeders/rss.md

 | feed_copyright | copyright ([feed.Copyright](https://github.com/mmcdole/gofeed#default-mappings)) |
 | feed_generator | generator used to create the feed ([feed.Generator](https://github.com/mmcdole/gofeed#default-mappings)) |

-In addiction to the feed tags, the Extra will also contain the item's fields.
-Since they could be different from feed to feed and it is possible to configure custom tag, <ins>you'll find all them in the extra with their name</ins>.
+In addition to the feed tags, the Extra will also contain the item's fields.
+Since they could be different from feed to feed and it is possible to configure custom tag, <ins>you will find all them in the extra with their name</ins>.

 {{< notice warning "ATTENTION" >}}
 Not all the Extra field could be filled.
 If the relative tag is not present on the feed it will be empty.